WebMole/WebMole/ReadMe.md

 Disclaimer
 ----------

-URLset Manager Project does not provide any way to hacks nor encourage hacking.
+URLset Manager Project does not provide any way to hack, attack websites and doesn't encourage hacking.
 The project is delivered as-is

 Credits
 -------